An Improved Physical ZKP for Nonogram and Nonogram Color: Introduction

 \subsection{Our Contribution}

+Although Nonogram is the second pencil puzzle after Sudoku to have a card-based ZKP protocol, it still lacks a protocol with perfect soundness, or a practical one that does not require special tools.
+The problem of developing either such protocol has remained open for more than ten years.

-In this paper, we propose a more practical physical ZKP for Nonogram using only a portable deck of regular paper cards, which are easy to find in everyday life and can be reused.
-Our protocol also has perfect completeness and perfect soundness.
-In an $m \times n$ Nonogram puzzle with a total of $w$ white cells, our protocol uses $2mn+2\max(m,n)+6$ cards and $mn+2m+2n+2w$ shuffles.
+In this paper, we solve both problems by developing a card-based ZKP protocol for Nonogram with perfect completeness and perfect soundness, using only regular paper cards.
+Our protocol uses $\Theta(mn)$ cards and $\Theta(mn)$ shuffles in an $m \times n$ Nonogram puzzle.

+We also show how to modify our protocol to make it support Nonogram Color as well.
+Our modified protocol uses $\Theta(mnp)$ cards and $\Theta(mn)$ shuffles in an $m \times n$ Nonogram Color puzzle with $p$ colors (including white).